 Founded on the solid commitment to human rights and social justice, the Department of Community Health and Prevention promotes the health of communities and the individuals in them through education, community-engaged research, service and advocacy.

 Our human rights foundation, our collaborative spirit, and our commitment to addressing structural inequities and the social determinants of health, makes our department uniquely poised to impact today’s urgent public health challenges.

-Our department is a diverse community of scholars and public health practitioners with faculty trained in disciplines such as sociology, psychology, history, public health, medicine and theology among others.
-Research and service initiatives led by department faculty include substance use and misuse, HIV/AIDS, chronic disease disparities, global health, maternal and child health, LGBT health, spirituality and health, public health ethics, history of public health, risk and health communication, and evaluations of city and state public health initiatives.
+Our department is a diverse community of scholars and public health practitioners with faculty trained in public health and in disciplines such as sociology, psychology, medicine, history, theology, and ethics.
+Community-engaged research and service initiatives focus on a wide range of pressing public health areas including global and international health, urban health, Black health, disease disparities, spatial analysis GIS, eHealth/mHealth, substance use and misuse, HIV/AIDS, maternal and child health, LGBTQ health, spirituality and health, public health ethics, history of public health, social justice, food justice, risk and health communication, and program evaluation.

 Department of Community Health and Prevention